Lit3r4lly/freeze-dumper/README.md

 ## Config-format

-Config file should be .txt file and follow this format (!):
+For your convenience, I made a config file (config.txt) which contains the most important signatures, but if you still want to make your own config file, it should be .txt file and follow this format (!):
 ```
 <process_name>
 <signature_name1> : <module_name1> : <pattern1> : <mask1> : <offset1> : <extra1> :